Google Workspace SAML integration

 The first time a user from your organization logs in via SAML, their hosting account will be set up so they can manage and share content.

-16. Copy the Entity ID and ACS URL for use in Google Apps.
+16. Go back to the SAML Service Provider Info section and copy the Entity ID and ACS URL for use in Google Apps.

 17. Return to the Google Workspace tab or window, and paste the ACS URL and Entity ID into their respective fields.